lansdaal/TDA_token_generator/README.md

 #.
 Need to install tda-api

 #.
-Run tda_token_generator.py and follow the instructions.
+Run tda_token_generator.py and follow the instructions

 #.
 The generated TDA_Auth_Token.json file is valid for 85 days.
 If the token file is not valid anymore
-   delete the TDA_Auth_Token.json file and run tda_token_generator.py again.
+   delete the TDA_Auth_Token.json file and run tda_token_generator.py again

+#.
+Note: Nuitka is only used for compilation to a binary (if needed for distribution).